The ETF Cash Trading System has had profitable returns each year since 2008!

 There are thousands of different ETFs available today.
 They are very popular with big investors.

-ETFs represent the DJIA, S&P500, Gold, Silver, Coffee, Real Estate, Oil, Emerging stock markets (China, Brazil, India, etc.), Bonds, Currencies - almost anything you can think of.
+There are ETFs that represent the DJIA or the S&P500.
+There are ETFs that represent Gold, Silver, Coffee, Real Estate, Oil, Emerging stock markets (China, Brazil, India, etc.), Bonds, and Currencies.

 Total U.S. ETF assets under management closed 2018 at roughly $3.4 trillion